Gogo1951/Come-and-Get-It/README.md

 ## Testing Status

-🟢 World of Warcraft Classic : Classic Era

-🟢 World of Warcraft Classic : Hardcore

-🟢 World of Warcraft Classic : Season of Discovery

-🟢 World of Warcraft Classic : Anniversary Realms
+🟢 World of Warcraft Classic

-🟢 World of Warcraft Classic : Hardcore Anniversary Realms
+🟢 Burning Crusade Anniversary

 🟢 Mists of Pandaria Classic

-🔴 World of Warcraft
+🟡 World of Warcraft

 Please reach out if you would like to be involved with testing!